GlobalMilitary.net Open-source military intelligence Updated daily

 No, Eritrean Navy does not currently operate aircraft carriers.
 Power projection relies on other surface combatants and land-based naval aviation.

-What is the Navy Index of Eritrea?
+What is the SEAS Index score of Eritrea?

 What types of ships does Eritrea's navy operate?